ethanwicker/ethanwicker.github.io/_posts/2021-03-03-regularization-ridge-regression-lasso-001.md

 ---
 layout: post
-title: "Regularization via Ridge Regression and the Lasso #1"
+title: "Regularization via ridge regression and the lasso #1"
 subtitle: An introduction and overview
 comments: false
 ---